Algebraic Data Integration: An Equational Formalism for Functorial Data Migration

+It is possible to give explicit formulae to define the three data migration functors $\Delta, \Sigma, \Pi$ \cite{patrick}.
+However, we have found that it is more convenient to work with two derived data migration functors, $\Delta \circ \Pi$ and $\Delta \circ \Sigma$, which we describe in the next section.
+Therefore, we now simply describe examples of $\Delta,\Sigma,\Pi$ in Figures~\ref{fmd},~\ref{fkmex}, and~\ref{fkmex2}.
+Because these examples display instances as tables, rather than equational theories, we are actually illustrating $\llbracket \Delta \rrbracket, \llbracket \Sigma \rrbracket, \llbracket \Pi \rrbracket$.
 Figures~\ref{fmd} and~\ref{fkmex} shows a schema mapping $F$ which takes two distinct source entities, {\sf N1} and {\sf N2}, to the target entity {\sf N}.
-The $\llbracket \Delta_F \rrbracket$ functor projects in the opposite direction of $F$: it projects columns from the single table for {\sf N} to two separate tables for {\sf N1} and {\sf N2}, similar to {\tt FROM N as N1} and {\tt FROM N as N2} in SQL.
+The $\llbracket \Delta_F \rrbracket$ functor projects in the opposite direction of $F$: it projects columns from the single table for {\sf N} to two separate tables for {\sf N1} and {\sf N2}, similar to {\tt FROM N AS N1} and {\tt FROM N AS N2} in SQL.
 When there is a foreign key between {\sf N1} and {\sf N2}, the $\llbracket \Delta_F \rrbracket$ functor populates it so that {\sf N} can be recovered by joining {\sf N1} and {\sf N2}.
 The $\llbracket \Pi_F \rrbracket$ functor takes the cartesian product of {\sf N1} and {\sf N2} when there is no foreign key between {\sf N1} and {\sf N2}, and joins {\sf N1} and {\sf N2} along the foreign key when there is.
 The $\llbracket \Sigma_F \rrbracket$ functor disjointly unions {\sf N1} and {\sf N2}; because {\sf N1} and {\sf N2} are not union compatible (have different columns), $\llbracket \Sigma_F \rrbracket$ creates null values.
-When there is a foreign key between {\sf N1} and {\sf N2}, $\llbracket \Sigma_F \rrbracket$ merges the tuples that are related by the foreign key, resulting a join.
-As these two examples illustrate, $\Delta$ can be thought of as ``foreign-key aware'' projection, $\Pi$ can be thought of as a product followed by a filter (which can result in a join), and $\Sigma$ can be thought of as a (not necessarily union compatible) disjoint union followed by a merge (which can also result in a join).
+When there is a foreign key between {\sf N1} and {\sf N2}, $\llbracket \Sigma_F \rrbracket$ merges~\cite{tuplemerge} the tuples that are related by the foreign key, resulting in a join.
+As these two examples illustrate, $\Delta$ can be thought of as ``foreign-key aware'' projection, $\Pi$ can be thought of as a product followed by a filter (which can result in a join), and $\Sigma$ can be thought of as a (not necessarily union compatible) disjoint union followed by a potentially recursive merge (which can also result in a join).

-Figure~\ref{fkmex2} shows a traditional ``data exchange setting''~\cite{FKMP05}; data on a source schema about amphibians must be migrated onto a target schema about animals, where the target schema contains a data integrity constraint enforcing that each amphibian is only counted as a single animal.
-The schema mapping $F$ is an inclusion, and $\llbracket \Sigma_F \rrbracket$ has precisely the desired semantics.
+Figure~\ref{fkmex2} shows a traditional ``data exchange setting''~\cite{FKMP05} where data on a source schema about amphibians must be migrated onto a target schema about animals, where the target schema contains a data integrity constraint enforcing that each amphibian is only counted as a single animal.
+The schema mapping $F$ is an inclusion, and $\llbracket \Sigma_F \rrbracket$ has precisely the desired data exchange semantics.